 This is one of the most important St. Patrick’s Day activities for kids.
 Research the history of St. Patrick’s Day, then test your family on Irish trivia.
 Why do we celebrate?
 Why is the shamrock the symbol of St. Paddy’s Day?
 When did we start celebrating this holiday?
 You can even make it into a game.
 Each family member can try to gather five St. Patrick’s Day fun facts and the winner will be the one with the most fun facts that no one else gathered.
 Or if you have preschoolers, you might prefer to share these Top 10 St Patrick facts for kids.

 As the saying goes, everyone is Irish on St. Patrick’s Day.
 But how many Americans are actually of Irish decent?
 According to the U.S. Census Bureau, over 34 million Americans, or about 11 percent of the U.S. population, claim to have Irish heritage.
 Even if your family can’t trace its roots back to the Emerald Isle, it’s a great excuse to learn about your own family’s origin and create your family tree chart.

 Eat Irish Foods and Green Treats

+I hope these St. Patrick’s day event ideas are just what you were looking for!
 Enjoy some family fun for St. Patrick’s Day with lots of laughter and great memories.
 Which of these St. Patrick’s Day activities for kids do you think you will try with your family?
+What are your favorite St Patricks day ideas?
 Tag us @familyfocusblog so we can see what you did for St. Patty’s Day!